 On the Installation Options wizard, select Install an operating system from a bootable image file and then select an operating system .iso file.
 Click Next once completed.

-ON configuration of virtual machine, some operating system installation options.
+ON configuration of the virtual machine, some operating system installation options.
 The three options available are:

 - Install an operating system later – this option makes no more changes to the virtual machine.